cdelker/ziaplot/docs/start.rst

 In Jupyter, leaving the `with` block automatically draws the plot.

 Nearly everything in Ziaplot can be drawn (inherits from the `Drawable` class).
-A `PolyLine` (also called `Plot`) can be drawn by itself from the representation of zp.Plot, but in this case, the PolyLine will be added to an empty XyPlot.
+A `PolyLine` (also called `Plot`) can be drawn by itself from the representation of zp.Plot, but in this case, the PolyLine will be added to an empty `AxesPlot`.

 |